100+ Tennis Gift Ideas for Players of All Ages & Levels

 - Super absorbent

-- Quick dry microfiber
+- Quick-dry microfiber

 - Easy to wash

 By themselves, these towels make a great gift idea.
-However, we’ve also recommended a dry bag because at the end of a hot day you don’t want to stick your used towels in your bag along with all your other gear and stink everything up.
+However, we’ve also recommended a dry bag because, at the end of a hot day, you don’t want to stick your used towels in your bag along with all your other gear and stink everything up.

-A dry bag is a simple solution, and your recipient can comfortably fit a few towels and their dirty clothes if they wanted to change after a match.
-In high school and college, this is particularly useful for away matches because players can change before they hop back on the bus or van traveling home.
+A dry bag is a simple solution, and your recipient can comfortably fit a few towels and their dirty clothes if they want to change after a match.

 Bundle these together for an affordable tennis gift that is a sure-fire winner.

-Vaccum Insulated Water Bottle
+Vacuum Insulated Water Bottle

-Of course, when you’re out in the heat of the summer a bottle of hot water isn’t exactly the most appealing.
-That’s where the Hydroflask double wall vacuum insulated stainless steel sports water bottle comes into play.
+Of course, when you’re out in the heat of the summer, a bottle of hot water isn’t exactly the most appealing.
+That’s where the Hydroflask double-wall vacuum insulated stainless steel sports water bottle comes into play.

 Muscle Massage Stick & Foot Roller